North Carolina State Vehicle Safety and Emissions Inspection Service

 If a vehicle fails either the state auto safety and/or emissions inspection, Cox Auto Service will gladly diagnose the problem and correct it quickly and affordably.
-Any car or truck that fails an inspection may be brought back for re-inspection within 60 days.
+Any car or truck that fails a state inspection may be brought back for re-inspection within 60 days.
 For both vehicle safety, as well as emissions re-inspections, only the failed criteria will be re-examined.

 For instance, if a vehicle passes the emissions inspection but fails only the headlight portion of the safety inspection, only the headlights will be required to be re-inspected.
 Just be certain to bring your car or truck back to us for re-examination within 60 days.